 If treatment fails

-Palliative care given toward the end of a person’s life is called hospice care .
+Patients who have advanced cancer and who are expected to live less than six months may want to consider a type of palliative care called hospice care.
+Hospice care is designed to provide the best possible quality of life for people who are near the end of life.
 You and your family are encouraged to think about where you would be most comfortable: at home, in the hospital, or in an inpatient hospice environment.
 Nursing care and special equipment can make staying at home a workable and preferable alternative for many families.
 Learn more about advanced cancer care planning .